Visual Ethnography

 ‘The ethnographic method is called participant-observation.
 It is undertaken as open-ended inductive long-term living with and among the people to be studied, the sole purpose of which is to achieve an understanding of local knowledge, values, and practices ‘from the “native’s point of view”’. (https://www.anthroencyclopedia.com/entry/ethnography#h2ref-5)

-Documentary photography is “a style of photography that presents a straightforward and accurate representation of people, places, objects and events, and is often used in reportage.” (tate.org).
+According to the Tate, documentary photography is “a style of photography that presents a straightforward and accurate representation of people, places, objects and events, and is often used in reportage.” (https://www.tate.org.uk/art/art-terms/d/documentary-photography ).

-It is not always quite so straightforward.
+While visual ethnography is not primarily concerned with issues of propoganda, satire or the ethics of a creative practice, it is clear that documentary photography, as a genre, is not always quite so straightforward as the Tate’s definition would have it.
 The photographer may have a particular agenda and may have perspectives that are at odds with those of his subjects.
 A clear example of this is Martin Parr, whose work has aroused controversy for those reasons – see in particular Last Resort depicting days out at New Brighton, Liverpool.
 The people are shot in garish colour (Parr used flash in daylight) and in unflattering poses and situations as well as unflattering light, often surrounded by piles of rubbish (he was later accused of having staged them).

 In the BBC television documentary series Signs of the Times made in 1992 in collaboration with filmmaker Nick Barker, people speak about their interior decor choices.
 It is considered an early version of the reality television that is such a mainstay in today’s landscape.
 In order to gain access to people’s homes a call out was placed in the national and regional press asking for volunteers for a programme documenting people’s homes and tastes.
 As with Last Resort, the films leave an unpleasant taste as they essentially lampoon and implicitly sneer at the subjects.
 For an excellent review of Parr’s autobiography in 2025, see Rosemary Hill in the London Review of Books (https://www.lrb.co.uk/the-paper/v47/n20/rosemary-hill/saturdays-at-the-sewage-works) where she quotes Parr, in relation to the film’s subjects, admitting that “I guessed we pushed them into that situation”.
 As Hill notes, ” as images become historic they reflect the creator as much as the subject.
 Signs of the Times leaves a nasty taste.”